 Within this chapter, we've explored the balance between the need for an 'official' definition of sepsis - primarily for use in Critical Care and important for ensuring we are entering the right patients into clinical trials - and a more pragmatic, 'bedside' definition.
-Regarding the latter, we have discussed the NICE sepsis guideline NG51, and how the UK Sepsis Trust has worked with NICE and other stakeholders to translate this into tools for use across the healthcare system.
+Regarding the latter, we have discussed the 2022 Academy of Medical Royal Colleges guidance, and how the UK Sepsis Trust has worked to translate this into tools for use across the healthcare system.